rodrigoaraujo7/rodrigoaraujo7/README.md

 ### Hey! 👋

-I'm Front-end developer with 2+ years of experience, passionate about building intuitive interfaces and enhancing user experience. <br />
+I'm a Front-end developer with 2+ years of experience, passionate about building intuitive interfaces and enhancing user experience.

 I thrive in collaborative environments, adapt quickly to new technologies, and value constructive feedback as a way to grow and deliver better solutions.

 📍 Based in Blumenau, Santa Catarina, Brazil<br>